cap-js-community/odata-v2-adapter/README.md

 ### Cloud Foundry Deployment

-When deploying the CDS OData V2 Adapter Proxy to Cloud Foundry, make sure that it has access to the whole CDS model.
+When deploying the CDS OData V2 Adapter to Cloud Foundry, make sure that it has access to the whole CDS model.
 Especially, it’s the case, that normally the Node.js server is only based on folder `srv` and folder `db` is then missing on Cloud Foundry.

 To come around this situation, trigger a `cds build` during development time, that generates a `csn.json` at location `gen/srv/srv/csn.json`.
-Point your Cloud Foundry deployment of the CDS OData V2 Adapter Proxy to the folder `gen/srv` (using manifest.json or MTA), so that the CDS models can be found via file `srv/csn.json`, during runtime execution on Cloud Foundry.
+Point your Cloud Foundry deployment of the CDS OData V2 Adapter to the folder `gen/srv` (using manifest.json or MTA), so that the CDS models can be found via file `srv/csn.json`, during runtime execution on Cloud Foundry.

 Make sure, that all i18n property files reside next to the `csn.json` in a `i18n` or `_i18n` folder, to be detected by localization.

 ### Multitenancy, Feature Toggles and Extensibility (MTX)

-CDS OData V2 Adapter Proxy supports multitenant scenarios.
+CDS OData V2 Adapter supports multitenant scenarios.
 Basic extensibility is already supported in combination with the [CDS MTX](https://www.npmjs.com/package/@sap/cds-mtx) module.
 More advanced extensibility scenarios and feature toggles are supported in combination with the [CDS Streamlined MTX services](https://www.npmjs.com/package/@sap/cds-mtxs).